kubiakba/pizza-store/README.md

   <b>Done</b>
 - [x] Creating an user account.
 - [x] Adding information by user about delivery like address, telephone.
-- [x] Offering products like pizza, toppings, kebab, cola.
+- [x] Offering products like pizza, toppings, kebab.
 - [x] Specifying products attributes like size or flavour.
 - [x] Ordering products.
 - [x] Using discounts.